 The energy efficiency policies in the Midwest have few details in common, but they do share a common pattern: a tendency to focus on the "low-hanging fruit" energy savings.
 As policies persist and ramp-up over time, utilities must find and achieve cost-effective energy savings to meet their respective goals (whether required or encouraged).
 Accordingly, low-cost, savings-rich and widely applicable measures are targeted to a willing, but finite, set of customers - largely residential and small commercial customers.
 As those easy-to-reach measures are saturated in the market after a decade or more of energy efficiency programs, utilities must try harder to reach additional participants and, in doing so, tend to prioritize the most cost-effective remaining opportunities.
-Thus, industrial customers become a natural target for utilities to look to for savings; industrial processes enjoy consistently high usage and high demand and the scale of operations means that even relatively simple retrofits and other low-cost/no-cost process efficiency measures can reap huge savings rewards.
-In the Midwest, industrial energy efficiency potential remains largely untapped and therefore provides an attractive path toward achieving energy savings goals.
+Thus, industrial customers become a natural target for utilities to look to for savings; industrial processes enjoy consistently high usage and high demand and the scale of operations means that even relatively simple retrofits and other low-cost/no-cost process efficiency potential remains largely untapped and therefore provides an attractive path toward achieving energy savings goals.